Taslima Nasrin: Literary career

 Early in her literary career, Nasrin wrote mainly poetry, and published half a dozen collections of poetry between 1982 and 1993, often with female oppression as a theme, and often containing very graphic language.
 She started publishing prose in the late 1980s and produced three collections of essays and four novels before the publication of her documentary novel Lajja (লজ্জা), in which a Hindu family was attacked by Muslim fanatics and decided to leave the country.
 Nasrin suffered a number of physical and other attacks for her critical scrutiny of Islam and her demands for women's equality.
 Hundreds of thousands of people took to the streets demanding her execution by hanging.
 In October 1993, a radical fundamentalist group called the Council of Islamic Soldiers offered a bounty for her death.

 In May 1994, she was interviewed by the Kolkata edition of The Statesman, which quoted her as calling for a revision of the Quran; she claimed she only called for abolition of the Sharia, the Islamic religious law.
 In August 1994, she was brought up on "charges of making inflammatory statements" and faced criticism from Islamic fundamentalists.
 A few hundred thousand demonstrators called her "an apostate appointed by imperial forces to vilify Islam"; a member of a militant faction threatened to set loose thousands of poisonous snakes in the capital unless she was executed.
 After spending two months in hiding, she escaped to Sweden at the end of 1994, consequently ceasing her medical practice and becoming a full-time writer and activist.

 Life in exile

 Leaving Bangladesh towards the end of 1994, Nasrin lived in exile in Western Europe and North America for ten years.
 Her Bangladeshi passport had been revoked; she was granted citizenship by the Swedish government and took refuge in Germany.
 She allegedly had to wait six years (1994–1999) to get a visa to visit India.
 In 1998, she wrote Meyebela, My Bengali Girlhood, her biographical account from birth to adolescence.
-She never got a Bangladeshi passport to return to the country to visit her parents, both now deceased.
+She never got a Bangladeshi passport to return to the country to visit her parents, both of whom are now deceased.